Friday, September 02, 2011

 Played hooky, picked blackberries, ate goat cheese and fig preserves and got reacquainted with a dear old friend

-Meyer's Lemon
+Meyer Lemon

 Today I had two objectives.
-Go to Melinda's to pick up a huge pot to put a Meyers Lemon in.
-And to have lunch with my sister.
+Go to Melinda's to pick up a huge pot to put my Meyer Lemon in and to have lunch with my sister.
 It actually shook down like this.
 My sister Jess came to the store and we had lunch together.
 Then I headed over to Melinda's to pick up the huge pot.
 On the kitchen counter she had a loaf of French Bread.
 She offered me bread with goat cheese and topped with her fig preserves.
 OMG.
 It has been a week of delicious food experiences.
 It was so good.
 She then gifted me a jar of her raspberry and lavender jam.
 Melinda doesn't use pectin.
 I am going to try that.
 Then we went for a walk with two containers to pick blackberries as we walked.
 It is such a great blackberry year in this area.
 We found some ripe rose hips too.
 It was a beautiful walk with a beautiful friend.
 At the end, she gave me all the blackberries.
 So generous.
 I will try the no pectin way of making jam!!
 When we returned to Melinda's house, she made a pot of tea for us.
 She had some local honey for my tea.
 Yum again.

 As I was preparing to leave to go back to the store, she gave me a lovely bouquet of Sweet Peas.